Vectorized/function-selector-miner/README.md

 Simple and fast Solidity function selector miner (CPU based).

+If Rust is considered blazingly fast, this C++ implementation is 40% faster.

 Should take under a minute with a core i7-12700F.

 ## Requirements